nayram/Mental-Well-Being-Platform-Backend/README.md

   - :id is the id of user activity
   - body should be `{status: "completed"}` You have other options like `PENDING, STARTED, CANCELLED`
 - List completed activities [GET] `/api/v1/user-activities?status=completed&user_id=****`: This requires a user token to be passed in the header `Authorization: Bearer <token>`

+### Improvements
+- Improve on the test coverage.
+There are some utility functions that writing tests for them will be useful.
+- Add test for [PATCH] `/api/v1/user-activities/:id` in the case when the id does not exist.
+- Add deployment protocol needed for production.
+- Complete the Bonus Feature, which is to implement CRUD endpoints to facilitate integration with third party services.